jkingsman/BadSorts/README.md

 ## `rotsort`

 Relies on bit rot in memory to sort.
 Waits a year, then checks if an array of integers is sorted due to memory degradation.
-If not, it waits another year.
+If not, it waits another year, which it will continue doing until the array is sorted.

 ## `scalesort`